-The level 3 Health and Social Care course will provide a comprehensive and challenging programme of study that will prepare you for further study at degree level, or to improve your skills and qualifications should you wish to seek employment in the health or social care field.
+The Level 3 Health and Social Care (Principles and Contexts) with Applied Medical Science course will provide a comprehensive and challenging programme of study that will develop your knowledge, skills and understanding within the context of health and social care services, including the current issues in relation to Health and Social Care in Wales.
+You will develop your knowledge and understanding of the human body, and some problems that can occur when the body systems do not function as intended.
+You will be required to undertake 100 hours of sector engagement to prepare you for further study at degree level, or to improve your skills and qualifications should you wish to seek employment in the health or social care field.

-This qualification has a core of underpinning knowledge, skills and understanding, and a range of options to reflect the breadth of pathways within the Health and/or Social Care sector.
+This qualification provides underpinning knowledge, skills and understanding, and a range of options to reflect the breadth of careers within the Health and/or Social Care sector.

-Units are internally assessed and externally moderated.
-Assignments may take the form of essays, reports, practical laboratory work, presentations, discussions and so on.
+Units assessed through 50% internal assessment and 50% external assessment.
+Assessments may take the form of essays, reports, presentations, discussions and so on.